Tokenization

 Session-Based Tokenization

-When using Pay Portal or Pay Session, you can generate tokens from session data:
+When using Pay Portal or Pay Session, you can generate tokens from session data with the Create Token endpoint:

 const response = await fetch("https://api.prahsys.com/payments/n1/merchant/{merchantId}/token", {